Find a clinic

 Unlike the eye, which can close its lid in a fraction of a second, the ear is unable to protect itself from noise.
 We cannot deliberately shut off our hearing or temporarily switch it off, it is always ready to pick up sounds and noises, including loud ones.
 Accordingly, with regular or acute loud noise, the hair cells can suffer and even die off.
 In worst-case scenarios, this can lead to hearing loss.

-So to ensure we maintain the ability to enjoy the full spectrum of the sounds of life, it is paramount to protect our most important sense.
+So, to ensure we maintain the ability to enjoy the full spectrum of the sounds of life, it is paramount to protect our most important sense.
 If not, we may no longer be able to rely on it in future, may it be in conversations or in dangerous situations.

 What impacts on my health can loud noises have?

 Often, we are completely unaware that our hearing is at risk in everyday situations: Excessively loud music in discos, at concerts or noise from DIY work at home can quickly cause hearing loss, even in young people.
-Constant noise, of the type we hear on busy roads for example, is classed as being in the hazardous range at volumes of around 80 decibels, and can cause long-term damage to our hearing.
+Constant noise, of the type we hear on busy roads for example, is classed as being in the hazardous range at volumes of around 80 decibels and can cause long-term damage to our hearing.
 In addition to noise-related hearing loss, which is affecting more and more people, loud noises can also lead to tinnitus or even sonic trauma.

 Persistent noise affects not only our ears, but also our whole bodies.
 This is because every disruptive noise puts the body into a state of alert.
 This causes the excretion of stress hormones, a faster heartbeat, increased blood pressure and more rapid breathing.
 Further consequences of noise stress can include concentration problems, impaired performance, sleep problems, high blood pressure and even cardiovascular disease.
+With the right hearing protection, you can effectively prevent hearing damage and other risks to your health.

 Do I need hearing protection?